bandaangosta/uv_station/README.md

 ### Pictures

-Some pictures have been included the [photos](docs/photos/).
+Some pictures have been included the [photos directory](docs/photos/).
 They are just for reference.
 Don't pay attention to the crude nature of the setup.
 This was a hasty proof-of-concept implementation, but it worked quite nicely.